ballerina-platform/ballerina-lang/stdlib/database/sql/src/main/ballerina/src/sql/Module.md

 This sample shows three examples of data insertion by executing an INSERT statement using the `execute` remote function of the client.

-In the first example, query parameter values are passed directly into the query statement of the `execute` remote function.
+In the first example, the query parameter values are passed directly into the query statement of the `execute` remote function.

 ```ballerina